Shark Air Purifier Review: Is This the Best Air Purifier on the Market? We Tested it to Find out!

 The digital readout on the front is handy—most air purifiers don’t offer this feature.
 It let me know, in general, whether the air in the room was safe or not.
 It’s not as detailed as an air quality monitor, but it’s helpful.

-Shoppers who only have a small room to purify might find this unit to be overkill.
+Shoppers who only have a small room to purify might find this unit to be a bit too much.
 For less than half the price of the Shark, one could buy a quality air purifier plus a space heater.
-Ultimately, the choice is personal—and will likely depend on budget and room size.
+Ultimately, air purifier the choice depends on budget and room size.
 Regardless, the Shark air purifier is certainly a powerful performer.

 Where to Buy the Shark HC502 3-in-1 Max Air Purifier with True HEPA